ZakYeo/gpt-command/README.md

 `powershell -ExecutionPolicy Bypass -File .\add_to_path.ps1`

 After running the script, you may need to restart PowerShell or your computer for the changes to take effect.
-Now, you can simply type `gpt <command>` from any directory in your Command Prompt or PowerShell to run `gpt.py`.
+Now, you can simply type `gpt <query>` from any directory in your Command Prompt or PowerShell to run `gpt.py`.

 ## Changing the Model